Save Downtown Chico / A Citizens' CoalitionUpdated

 Mayor Reynolds didn't.

-Tom Van Overbeek owns — as he puts it — "half a block" in downtown Chico, renting to Parkside Tap House, Metric Cosmetics, and the KRCR news station.19 He recused himself from the vote.3 That's what you're supposed to do when a decision materially affects real property you own within 500 feet.8
+Tom Van Overbeek owns — as he puts it — "half a block" in downtown Chico, renting to Parkside Tap House, Metric Cosmetics, and the KRCR news station.19 He recused himself from both votes.3 That's what California's Political Reform Act asks of an official with a financial interest in a decision in front of them.2526

-Map of downtown Chico showing the Downtown Revitalization Project area (Main & Broadway, 2nd to 5th) and the location of Shubert's Ice Cream — Mayor Reynolds' family business — just inside the project zone.
+Map of downtown Chico showing the Downtown Revitalization Project area (Main & Broadway, 2nd to 9th) and the location of Shubert's Ice Cream — Mayor Reynolds' family business — sitting inside the project boundary.

-Project area + Shubert's location Inside the 500 ft zone
+Project area + Shubert's location Inside the project boundary

 The rule